WValleyy/Schedule-Time/README.md

 • Each subject m has the number of periods d(m)

-• Each teacher has a list of subjects he or she can teach
+• Each teacher has a list of subjects that he or she can teach

 • Each session is divided into 5 periods